Syllabus

 ammonia, sweetening of sour gas, carbon capture/storage, bio-alcohol,

-vaccines, monoclonal antibodies, ...
+vaccines, monoclonal antibodies, viruses, CAR T cells, cultivated meat, ...

 Relationship of Course to Program Objectives